| Status : Published | Published On : Apr, 2026 | Report Code : VREP3067 | Industry : Energy & Power | Available Format :

 Komatsu Ltd. provides mining equipment and technology solutions for surface and underground operations and supports drilling-related productivity initiatives through integrated mine planning, fleet management, and lifecycle services.

-February 2025 – Sandvik AB announced it will showcase several new rock tools and drilling solutions at bauma 2025, including updates to top hammer tool systems and a new DTH hammer and bit family, alongside parts and service offerings aimed at improving drilling productivity and sustainability.
+In February 2025, Sandvik AB announced it will showcase several new rock tools and drilling solutions at Bauma 2025, including updates to top hammer tool systems and a new DTH hammer and bit family, alongside parts and service offerings aimed at improving drilling productivity and sustainability.

-February 2025 – Epiroc AB introduced the Epiroc DTH 5 hammers range, positioned to increase drilling versatility, penetration performance, and service life for drilling contractors and mining-related drilling applications.
+In February 2025, Epiroc AB introduced the Epiroc DTH 5 hammers range, positioned to increase drilling versatility, penetration performance, and service life for drilling contractors and mining-related drilling applications.

-April 2025 – Epiroc AB inaugurated an expanded manufacturing facility in Hyderabad, India, to increase capacity for rock drilling tools (including rotary and DTH drilling tools) and rock reinforcement products, supporting growing demand in mining and infrastructure markets.
+In April 2025, Epiroc AB inaugurated an expanded manufacturing facility in Hyderabad, India, to increase capacity for rock drilling tools (including rotary and DTH drilling tools) and rock reinforcement products, supporting growing demand in mining and infrastructure markets.

 Tool Type Insight and Forecast 2026 - 2035